JackChance/new_gear/crafting.md

 |9|Microtech|Computer|$20.45|
 |10|Robotics|Computer|$31.82|

-TL 6-8 tools without access to power behave as TL 5.
+TL 6+ tools without access to power behave as TL 5.
 TL 8+ tools without access to a computer behave as TL 7.

+# Blueprints

+Blueprints are always a labor-only project that uses design tools as their TL tool.
+The maximum level a designer can upgrade a blueprint to is thier realative skill level in the design task, minimum 0.
+The cost of the blueprints is the blueprint level squared times one half.

 # Labor Modifiers